jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 For employees and mentees, allow time to get comfortable talking to one another.
 As a leader, take the lead in openly expressing areas that are new to you and facilitate an environment where teammates communicate respect for one another's unique knowledge and perspectives.

 In all cases (with collaborators, employees, and mentees), build in extra time for projects to allow for teaching time.
 You can **teach them** about your domain and **they can teach you** about theirs.
-This may feel like it is taking extra time but it will ultimately pay off in the end, as you will better be able to work as a team to ask the most **useful and testable** hypotheses.
+This may feel like it is taking extra time but it will ultimately pay off in the end, as you will be better prepared to work as a team and to ask the most **useful and testable** hypotheses.

 {alt: "Sally, the super supportive leader is with Harry the helpful collaborator.
 He says now that I understand the biology better -thanks to you!- I think I know a better method.
 Sally thinks to herself, He is the best!", width: "100%", align: "middle"}